 What you can and can't bring to your exam

-All CPA Program exams, except Singapore Taxation, are open book.
-This means you can bring your study guide and any additional study materials with you to your exam appointment.
+As all CPA Program exams, except Singapore Taxation, are open book, you can bring your study guide and any additional study materials with you to your exam appointment.

 Singapore Taxation is a closed book exam, except for approved Tax Acts, as explained under the recommended texts section of your study guide.